txty-io/txty-cli/README.md

 ## Contributing

-Start the watcher with `yarn start:watcher`.
+Start the watcher with `yarn start:watcher` so your source code gets automatically compiled.
-Use the `./bin/dev` command to run the program.
+Use the `yarn start` command to run the program.

+### Example command for testing

+`yarn start add "my.key" "my description" --auth-email=test1@texterify.com --auth-secret=SECRET`

 ## Release a new version